-Sperm donation is the provision by a male (known as a sperm donor) of his sperm (known as a donor sperm), principally for the purpose of inseminating a female who is not his sexual partner.
+Sperm donation is the provision by male infertility (known as a sperm donor) of his sperm (known as donor sperm), principally for the purpose of inseminating a female who is not his sexual partner.
 Sperm may be donated privately or through a sperm bank or fertility clinic for infertility treatments.
-Principally, sperm donation is done for the purpose of iui or iui procedure or for iui treatment, to the female who is not his sexual partner.
+Principally, sperm donation is done for the purpose of IUI or IUI procedure or for IUI treatment, to the female who is not his sexual partner.

 Sperm donation is the process by which a man donates his sperm to a recipient and it is used to conceive and produce a baby in a woman's womb who is not the donor’s sexual partner or have infertility issues or seeking the infertility treatments.
 Donor sperm is used in many methods like IVF, IUI, etc.

 If female’s partner isn’t producing enough healthy sperm (Male infertility) to get pregnant or to conceive, or he wants to avoid passing on an inherited disease then a healthy donated sperm can be used.
 It is also used to help single women and coupled lesbians to have children.

 Sperm is donated by a healthy man to a sperm bank or fertility clinic for the purpose of artificially inseminating a female.

 Donor sperm is used to fertilize an egg inside the body.
 This is commonly known as donor insemination (DI).
 The sperm is passed through a fine plastic tube that enters the cervix and reaches out into the womb.
 Treatment happens around the time you ovulate to boost the chance of conceiving.
 Doctors may suggest you take a fertility drug to increase the number of eggs you produce.